 To get your copy, fill out the form below.
 It’ll be sent straight to your inbox!

-How to use the Purposeful Day Planner
+How to use the Purposeful Day Worksheet

-I’ve been using this planner for about 2 weeks now, and I’ve tweaked it a couple times along the way according to my needs.
+I’ve been using this worksheet for about 2 weeks now, and I’ve tweaked it a couple times along the way according to my needs.
 I think it’s become a very practical document at this point.
 It includes: